When your orthodontist suggests rubber bands for braces treatment, you may be afraid and ask, “Do rubber bands on braces hurt?”

 You have to favor the rubber band and the mechanism.
 This will also favor you.
 By doing that, the pain goes away with time and you also get used to it.

 Usually, we suggest wearing about 22 hours a day.
-That excludes time of eating and cleaning.
+That excludes the time for eating and cleaning.

 However, if you take a break sometimes because of pain, it’ll continuously hurt you.
 Pain may persist even after weeks.
 So, be careful.